Taoshif1/FromChainsToFreedom/README.md

 ---

-# This project was developed for the **Hackathon - Hackstory (Create a Website about a historical event) for DevPost Powered by BOLT**.
+# This project was developed for the **DevPost Hackathon - Hackstory (Create a Website about a historical event) Powered by BOLT**.

 ---